Wednesday, July 19 - Saturday, July 22, 2017 | Denver, CO

 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Academy of Family Physicians designates this Live activity for a maximum of 27 AMA PRA Category 1 creditsTM.
+The American Academy of Family Physicians designates this live activity for a maximum of 26.25 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CME activities approved for AAFP credit are recognized by the AOA as equivalent to AOA Category 2 credit.